sysgears/selenium-automation-bundle/docs/fundamentals/UI Testing/Soft Assertions.md

 # Soft Assertions

-This section of UI Testing discusses the soft assertions mechanism, a feature that makes testing complicated test scenarios simpler.
+This section of UI Testing discusses the soft assertions mechanism, a functionality that makes testing complicated test scenarios simpler.

 In complex test scenarios that include several steps of interaction with the user interface, you can use the soft